zdcthomas/yop.nvim/README.md

 Neovim.

 ### What's in a name
 > It's a great plugin, but I really hate that name!
 Yop!?
 I mean, come on!
+How do you even pronounce it?

-Well, here's a list of other names that were considered that you hopefully hate a bit more!
+Well, first off, it's YAWP, and second, here's a list of other names that were considered that you hopefully hate a bit more!

 - PSYOP